WHAT TO DO IF YOU DON'T GET INTO A COURSE

 - Attend the class on the first day (HSOC and STSC instructors do not give permits to students who do not attend the first day of class)

-"WHAT IF I ABSOLUTELY NEED TO GET INTO THE COURSE?"
+"BUT I ABSOLUTELY NEED TO GET INTO THE COURSE!"

 - Unless its an LPS course*, contact the course instructor and ask if they are keeping a waitlist and if you can be on it.

 - Talk to your major adviser and College advisers to verify if you absolutely need to get into the course.

 WHY CAN'T THE COURSE JUST ENROLL MORE STUDENTS?

 - If the course is a seminar course, it cannot take in more students and remain a seminar course.

 - If the course is a lecture course with recitations, the lecture could expand in size but the recitations cannot (1) there are only so many TAs available (2) recitation size cannot get too big